Sadhna (film): Plot

-She goes to see Jeevan and makes him promise that he won't tell Mohan the truth about her, not because she thinks she has a future with him, but because she can't bear to become a lesser woman in his eyes.
+She goes to see Jeevan and makes him promise that he won't tell Mohan the truth about her, not because she thinks she has a future with him, but because she can't bear to become a fallen woman in his eyes.
 Soon after that, Mohan sees Rajni walking in the street.
-When he calls her name, she flees, and he follows her to her house.
-Mohan is horrified and angry when the people of the bazaar tell him that she is Champa and not Rajni.
+When he calls her name, she flees, and he follows her to the 'Kotha'.
+Mohan is horrified and angry when the people of the bazaar tell him that she is Champabai, a prostitute and not Rajni.
 He tells his bewildered mother that he will never see Rajni again.

 Champa later writes a letter to Mohan that she wants to see him one last time at midnight outside his house.
 Mohan tears up the letter but still goes outside to find Champa standing there.
 He asks her why she wanted to see him and tells her to go away.
 She tells him that she is Champa and she is very sorry for cheating on both him and his mother.
 He immediately tells her that her profession is to cheat and betray people as she is a prostitute.
 She tells him that she was forced to become one but he doesn't pay heed to her.
-She leaves but gets kidnapped by Lallu but Mohan saves her in the nick of time.
-He takes her back to her house and helps her regain consciousness.
-He asks her who they and why they were kidnapping her.
+She leaves but gets kidnapped by Lallu and his cohort.
+But, hearing her cries Mohan saves her in the nick of time.
+He takes her back to his house and helps her regain consciousness.
+He asks her who they were and why they were kidnapping her.
 She tells him that they were MEN and they don't ask for consent on any matter.
 She then tells him how she was forced to become a prostitute after she was left alone in the world after her mother died suffering without any medicines.
-Mohan after hearing this tells her that he will marry her as Champa and not as Rajni.
+After hearing her story, Mohan tells her that he will marry her as Champa and not as Rajni.
 She becomes very delighted to hear this but tells him to go home immediately as she didn't want his mother to get humiliated knowing that her son goes to a prostitute's house.